udono/account/doc/design/fiscal-year.rst

 Adjustment periods are typically used for things like the accounting moves created when `Closing a fiscal year`, and these periods may overlap other periods.
+Often these periods are at the last day of the fiscal year.

 .. seealso::